oneal2000/oneal2000.github.io/index.md

 🎉 Our **SIGIR 2025 tutorial** on [**Dynamic and Parametric RAG**](https://sites.google.com/view/sigir2025-tutorial-dprag/home-page)  has been accepted!
 Join us in 📍 **Padua** on **July 13** to explore the next generation of Retrieval-Augmented Generation!
 More information at: https://sites.google.com/view/sigir2025-tutorial-dprag/home-page

+- Our Paper DecKER, has been accepted at ACL 2025!
+Congratulations to Changyue!
 - My first-authored [Tutorial](https://sites.google.com/view/sigir2025-tutorial-dprag/home-page) on RAG has been accepted at SIGIR 2025!
 - Our Paper RbFT has been accepted at SIGIR 2025!
 Congratulations to Yiteng!
 - My first-authored Long Paper JuDGE has been accepted at SIGIR 2025!